-Note: a unique sequential number is allocated to link each gillnet to its specifications.
-Any changes to individual gillnet specifications are to be considered a change of gillnet and the "new" gillnet will need to be characterized accordingly.
-Total number of panels characterised accordingly.
-Record the number of panels making up the net.
-MR Panels stacked Indicate Yes or No if there are any panels stacked.
-MR Note: stacked panels is defined as two or more panels of netting sewn together vertically, one on top of the other, to intentionally fish "double deep".
+Note: stacked panels is defined as two or more panels of netting sewn together vertically, one on top of the other, to intentionally fish "double deep".
 Net length Record the net string length.
 Usually calculated by multiplying the panel average length by the number of panels used in the net.
-MR Note: specify units (preferably kilometres) Net depth Record the vertical height of the net (depth).
+Note: specify units (preferably kilometres) MR Net depth Record the vertical height of the net (depth).
 Usually obtained by measuring the length of the end-line, or up and down line, on the end of a net where the meshes are attached.
 This information may be used to cross check information provided by the crew.
 Note: specify units (preferably metres) Net material Record the material of the net webbing (Table 18).
 Stretched mesh size(s) Record the mesh average stretched lengths (knot to knot) and range.
 Usually calculated by measuring at least 10 meshes from 5 panels in different areas of the net.
-Note: specify units (preferably millimetres) MR Mesh count, Record the number of vertical meshes of a net in this gear.
-Usually obtained vertical by counting the number of meshes of the end-line, or up and down line, on the end of a net where the meshes are attached.
+Note: specify units (preferably millimetres) MR Mesh count, vertical Record the number of vertical meshes of a net in this gear.
+Usually obtained by counting the number of meshes of the end line, or up and down line, on the end of a net where the meshes are attached.
 This information may be used to cross check information provided by the crew.
 Hanging ratio (%) Record the ratio between the length of the float line and the length of the stretched mesh hanging on the float line.
 Usually obtained by the following process: 1) counting 10 or 12 meshes horizontally, 2) multiplying the number of counted meshes by average stretched mesh length; 3) measuring the length of the floatline they are attached to, 3) dividing the length of the floatline the meshes are attached to by the length of the stretched meshes counted (see e.g. below).
-MR If a stretched mesh of: Hanging ratio is hung in the line at: Hanging ratio = 0.67 (6.7 : 10 = 0.67) (5 : 10 = 0.5) Hanging ratio = 0.3 (3 : 10 = 0.3) Net web colour The colour(s) of the net webbing (Table 19).
-MR L
+Hanging ratio 10 cm Hanging ratio 6.7 cm 5 cm 3 cm 4 cm 10 c MR Net web colour The colour(s) of the net webbing (Table 19).
 Note: Different net colours can have an impact on cetacean and turtle bycatch as some colours are more visible than others.
 [Consistent with SC16.24 (para.
 53)].
-Float type Record the type of buoyancy aid that is attached to the head-rope (Table 20).
+MR Float type Record the type of buoyancy aid that is attached to the head rope (Table 20).
 Float number Record an approximate total number of floats used on this gillnet.
 This number must include the number of floats across a space that may occur at the bridle at the end of a net.
 This information may be obtained from the crew.
-Distance between floats Record the average distance (measured along the head-rope) between the floats used on this gillnet.
+Distance between Record the average distance (measured along the head-rope) between the

 Note: specify units (preferably metres).
 Droplines used Indicate Yes if droplines are used in this gillnet and No if not.
 Droplines length If droplines are used in this gillnet, record the length of the droplines.
 Usually obtained by measuring the distance from the floats (at the water's surface) to the float-line.
 This information may be used to cross check information provided by the crew.
 Note: specify units (preferably metres).
 Sinker type Record the sinker type (defined accordingly to the material they are made of) attached to the footrope (Table 21).
 Sinker Number Record an approximate total number of sinkers attached to footrope.
 If more than one type of sinker is used, record approximate total number of sinkers/weights per sinker type.
 This information may be obtained from the crew.
 Sinker average weight Record sinker average weight.
 If more than one type of sinker is used, record sinker average weight per sinker type.
 Note: specify units (preferably kilograms).